symbioticfi/relay-contracts/README.md

   - **Signature Verification**: Verifies operator signatures.
 Implementations include `ECDSASig` and `EdDSASig`.

   - **StakePower**: Calculates operator power based on stake.
-Implementations include `EqualStakePower` for 1:1 stake-to-power ratio, and can be extended for custom power calculations.
+Implementations include `EqualStakeToVP` for 1:1 stake-to-power ratio, and can be extended for custom power calculations.

   - **SharedVaults**: Manages vaults shared between all operators.